Updated: Dec 20, 2020

 This Diaghilev production has been described as Futurist inspired, and we know from the notes of Jeux, which debuted in 1913, that the impresario was already toying with Futurism’s love of the modern and technical.
 (He wanted the ballet to end with either an airplane or dirigible flying over.)
 Massine’s ballet utilized popular culture, alluded to technology and progress, used constructed masks and costumes, added new realistic sound effects to the music, and was performed as a fusion of realistic and mechanistic movements.
 Cocteau even pushed Satie’s modern score by adding Futurist-inspired nose-makers: typewriter clicks and dings, foghorn blasts, gunfire, and other noise.
-(This resulted in a court spectacle when music critic Jean Poueigh slammed the score because of the noisemakers.
-Satie retorted by calling him an “ass” that didn’t know music, and during the trial Cocteau kept yelling the expletive until he was removed.)
+This resulted in a court spectacle.
+The music critic Jean Poueigh slammed the score because of the noisemakers and Satie filed suit.
+During the hearing, Satie retorted by calling him an “ass” that didn’t know music, and Cocteau kept yelling the expletive until he was removed.
 If Nijinsky and Stravinsky’s pre-war Sacre repudiated the classical dance academy, then Parade continued this rebellion by incorporating popular culture into a high art form and rendering the production using the most modern principles available.
 Of those involved in its production, only Massine was relatively untested in his commitment to modernism, and with this ballet his commitment was clear.

 The dance scholar Lynn Garafola considers Parade to be an example of what she terms “lifestyle modernism,” which was based in “the new consumerist chic of the upper class” and the fusion of “vanguard form and commercial entertainment.”
 (Garafola, 1989, 115) But Cocteau’s scenario is the result of a high-arts proponent taking a popular-culture “slumming” tour.
 During the war, when they were not serving as ambulance drivers or in other positions, the Parisian cultural vanguard frequented venues like fairs, cinemas, circuses, and music-halls to drown out the malaise and monotony of a war that dragged on far longer and was more brutal than anyone expected.
 Although some scholars read Parade in relation to Futurism’s excoriation of high art and celebration of the popular, the modern, and the mechanical, for me Cocteau’s scenario demonstrates the extent of his cultural ‘slumming,’ which provided the poet with subject material that he could incorporate into a number of ballets for the Ballets Russes or even their competitors, the Ballets Suedois.
 By taking the experiences gained on these slumming expeditions, Cocteau and others could then consume the “fantastic” and popular from a high-arts perspective without debasing himself or the vanguard elites.
 Thus, Parade is popular culture coopted by an artistic elite who used modernism to both enjoy as well as critique popular entertainments and current trends in the safe space of the ballet stage.